 The Social Security tax, also known as Old Age, Survivors, and Disability Insurance (OASDI), applies to all income earned from labor.
 Paying it is pretty much unavoidable if you work.
 All employees and self-employed taxpayers pay the Social Security tax.

 Social Security Tax Rates

-The Math Behind the Social Security Tax
+The Social Security Tax Wage Base

 |Social Security Wage Base by Year|

 The math works like this:

-What Is the Social Security Tax For?
+How Is the Social Security Tax Used?

-Today's workers contribute their percentage, which is paid to today's beneficiaries—those workers who have retired and who are now collecting Social Security benefits.
-When today's workers retire, they'll tap into the benefits being paid in by tomorrow's workers.
+These taxes are paid into special trust funds that should only be used to pay current and future Social Security retirement benefits, as well as disability benefits and benefits for widows and widowers.
+Today's workers contribute their percentage, which in turn is paid to today's beneficiaries—those workers who have retired and who are now collecting Social Security benefits.
+When today's workers retire, they'll tap into the benefits being paid by tomorrow's workers.